chipoglesby/chipoglesby.github.io/_posts/blog/2022-02-20-google-chrome.md

 3. If I need to do any Data Science or Analysis work, I have Google Cloud Platform for all of my needs there.
-I can run Rstudio on Compute Engine and with their flexible billing, I can spin up very powerful instances to run and tear them down as soon as I'm done, save me a lot of money.
+I can run Rstudio on Compute Engine and with their flexible billing, I can spin up very powerful instances to run and tear them down as soon as I'm done, saving me a lot of money.
-4. GCP also has Google Cloud Shell, Cloud Shell Editor and Cloud Source Repos so if I really wanted, I could do all of my work there, if I chose.
+4. GCP also has Google Cloud Shell, Cloud Shell Editor and Cloud Source Repos so I can do all of my work there, if I want.
 5. GCP also supports running Docker images, so that's one more thing I can check off of my list.
 6. If I want to run Python locally I can do that, I can also do that on GCP.